Fiat Doblò: Electric versions

 The vehicle uses a 30 kW (60 kW peak) motor from Ansaldo Electric Drives (a S.p.A. based in Genoa), that gives 120 km/h top speed.

-On October 2, 2007, a sixty-day demonstration of the All-Electric Fiat Doblo was begun.
-The Electric engine is powered by a custom 18 kWh Altairnano high performance NanoSafe(R) battery pack, travelled 300 km in an urban delivery circuit.
+On October 2, 2007, a 60-day demonstration of the All-Electric Fiat Doblo was begun.
+The electric engine, powered by a custom 18 kWh Altairnano high performance NanoSafe(R) battery pack, travelled 300 km in an urban delivery circuit.

-The custom battery pack was fully recharged in less than ten minutes a total of three times using AeroViroments' high voltage, 125 kW rated, rapid charging system.
+The custom battery pack was fully recharged in less than ten minutes a total of three times using AeroVironment's high voltage, 125 kW rated, rapid charging system.
 The vehicle was driven an estimated total of 7500 km during the sixty day demonstration period, which translates to an annual equivalent use of 45000 km.

 Safety

 The Doblò received 3 stars for adult occupants, 3 stars for toddlers, and 1 star for pedestrians from Euro NCAP in 2004.